July 16, August 20 | 12pm, 1pm, 3pm | Wavertree | Free

 Step aboard the 1885 tall ship Wavertree, where the knowledgeable chantey singer and educator, Chris Koldewey, will guide participants to different parts of the vessel.
 Through interactive demonstrations, he will showcase how these songs were sung while working with halyards, at the capstan, winch, and more.

-No registration required.
-This engaging program is offered free of charge with General Admission and will be conducted throughout the day.
+Advanced registration is suggested for this free event but walk-ups will be accommodated as possible and drop-ins are welcome.
 Workshops will repeat at 12pm, 1pm, and 3pm.
 You can stay for the full workshop or just drop in as you explore Wavertree.
 Discover the enchanting songs of the sea and learn how they not only enhanced work efficiency but also brought joy to old-time sailors.

 Please Note This is a Past Program, Event, or Activity